 A baby will most likely begin to move into the birthing position latest by week 30.
 She will have her head down and facing your spine, her body and face more inclined to one side and arms will be folded across the chest.
 Any other position is not normal.

-What is Shoulder Presentation?
+What Is Shoulder Presentation?

 This is an abnormal fetus position where the baby is in a transverse lie, causing the baby’s shoulder to be positioned to come out first if vaginal delivery is attempted.
-However, since this is very easy to diagnose, doctors will always recommend a C-Section and never even suggest attempting to deliver the child through the normal vaginal delivery.
+However, since this is very easy to diagnose, doctors will always recommend a C-Section and never even suggest attempting to deliver the child through normal vaginal delivery.

-What is Transverse Lie?
+What Is Transverse Lie?

 A transverse lie is a position where your baby is lying sideways with her head to one of your sides and her bottom at your other side.
 This position is considered normal before 26 gestational weeks.

-What is the Frequency of Shoulder Presentation?
+What Is the Frequency of Shoulder Presentation?